dcadenas/keycast/docs/IDENTITY_INTEGRATION_GUIDE.md

 ### For Server Operators

 1. **Environment Security**
-   - Use Google Secret Manager for `JWT_SECRET` in production
    - Enable GCP KMS for production encryption
    - Never commit secrets to version control